Communion Music

-Communion Music is a British independent music company that includes a record label, a music publisher, a concert promoter and a tour promoter.
-Founded in 2006, Communion Music has offices in London and Brooklyn, New York.
-Its companies include Communion Records, Communion Presents, and Communion Publishing.
+Communion Music is a British independent music company that includes a record label, (Communion Records), a publishing company (Communion Publishing) and a concert promoter (Communion Presents).

-Communion Music artists include Tamino, Sam Fender, Bastille & Lewis Capaldi, Dan Croll, Michael Kiwanuka, Catfish and the Bottlemen, Ben Howard, James Bay, George Ezra, Bear's Den, Nathaniel Rateliff and the Night Sweats, Daughter and Highly Suspect.

 History

 Communion Music was founded by musicians Kevin Jones (Bears Den), Ben Lovett (Mumford and Sons) and producer Ian Grimble.
 It began in 2006 as Communion Clubnight, a monthly live music performance at London's Notting Hill Arts Club.
 Frustrated by what they felt was an overly competitive and often artist-unfriendly live music scene in London, the founders wanted to create a music platform in an environment that was creative, collaborative and respectful.

 Communion Records

-Communion Records initially started as a record label for the groups involved in Communion Clubnight.
-Its first release was a compilation album, Communion.
-Released as a limited edition 12" vinyl, Communion featured previously unheard recordings by Mumford and Sons, J J Pistolet (Justin Young of the Vaccines), Johnny Flynn, Alessi's Ark and Peggy Sue.
-It also featured Elena Tonra (Daughter), Andrew Davie (Bears Den) and Matthew Hegarty (Matthew and the Atlas).
+Communion Records initially started as a record label for the community involved in Communion Clubnight.
+Its first release was a compilation album, Communion, featuring music from the likes of Mumford and Sons, Johnny Flynn, Elena Tonra (Daughter) and Andrew Davie(Bears Den).